-Under the terms of a Compliance Consulting Agreement with the Trust, Ultimus provides an individual with the requisite background and familiarity with the federal securities laws to serve as the Trust's CCO and to administer the Trust's compliance policies and procedures.
-For these services, the Fund pays Ultimus a base fee of \$12,000 per annum, plus an asset-based fee computed at an annual rate of 0.01% of the average net assets of the Fund in excess of \$100 million.
-In addition, the Fund reimburses Ultimus for its reasonable out-of-pocket expenses related to these compliance services.
-The Fund paid Ultimus \$26,430 for compliance services for the fiscal year ended August 31, 2021.
+Under the terms of a Compliance Consulting Agreement with the Trust, Northern Lights Compliance Services, LLC ("NLCS"), located at 225 Pictoria Drive, Suite 450, Cincinnati, Ohio 45246, provides an individual with the requisite background and familiarity with the federal securities laws to serve as the Trust's CCO and to administer the Trust's compliance policies and procedures.
+For these services, the Fund pays NLCS a base fee of \$12,000 per annum, plus an asset-based fee computed at an annual rate of 0.05% of the average net assets of the Fund over \$500 million up to \$1.5 billion; 0.025% of the average net assets of the Fund over \$1.5 billion up to \$3 billion; and 0.0125% of the average net assets of the Fund over of \$3 billion.
+In addition, the Fund reimburses NLCS for its reasonable out-of-pocket expenses related to these compliance services.
+Under a previous Compliance Consulting Agreement between the Trust and Ultimus, an affiliate of NLCS, the Fund paid Ultimus \$44,074 for compliance services for the fiscal year ended August 31, 2023.